automl/SMAC3/docs/8_faq.rst

   target function.

-I want my algorithm to be optimized across different datasets.
-How should I realize that?
-  Generally, you have two options: Validate all datasets within your :ref:`TFE<Target Function Evaluator>` or use instances.
-  The significant advantage of instances is that not all datasets necessarily have to be processed.
-  If the first instances already perform worse, the configuration might be discarded early.
-This will lead to a speed-up.

 Why does SMAC not run on Colab/Mac and crashes with the error "Child process not yet created"?
   SMAC uses pynisher to enforce time and memory limits on the target function runner.
 However, pynisher may not always work on specific setups.
-To overcome this error, it is recommended to set `limit_resources` to false to make SMAC run.
+To overcome this error, it is recommended to remove limitations to make SMAC run.